 A: There are set steps and requirements to officially reinstate your ability to drive.
 For example, you may be forced not to drive on the roads for a year or two after the incident.
 You also could be required to pay a certain amount of legal fees or complete an alcohol education program to demonstrate your dedication to reversing your bad behavior.
 Once whatever steps have been identified are complete, you can officially apply for your license to be reinstated with the state DMV.
 This second chance allows drivers to start over and prove they are worthy of being safe drivers without repeating their mistakes.

-If you are involved in a DWI case and are looking for legal assistance to guide you through the process, contact the attorneys at Helton, Cody & Associates.
+If you are involved in a DWI case and are looking for legal assistance to guide you through the process, contact the attorneys at Law Office of Lyndon R. Helton, PLLC.
 We offer compassionate and skilled legal help.
 For years they have been supporting residents with robust legal advice that keeps the state safer and rehabilitates offenders to return to the roads with a new outlook.
 We look forward to serving you.